 - Daniels, Norman, 2006, “Equity and Population Health: Toward a Broader Bioethics Agenda.”
 Hastings Center Report, 36: 22–35.

-- –––, 1998, “Is There a Right to Health Care and, if so, What does it Encompass?,” in Helga Kuhse and Peter Singer (eds.), A Companion to Bioethics, Oxford: Blackwell Publishers, pp. 316–28.
+- –––, 1998, “Is There a Right to Health Care and, if so, What does it Encompass?”
+In H. Kuhse and P. Singer (eds.), A Companion to Bioethics, Oxford: Blackwell Publishers, pp. 316–28.

 - Donaldson, Thomas J., and Preston, L. E., 1995, “The Stakeholder Theory of the Corporation: Concepts, Evidence, and Implications,”Academy of Management Review, 20: 65–91.